 Details Points Score Item Max.
-Points Criteria 1: Approach 20 1.1 Construction Programme Draft a Detailed Construction Programme (MS Projects) relevant to the Scope of Work.
-The Programme must demonstrate the Tenderer's approach and allocation of resources to achieve activities within timeframes: Good (Submitted a construction programme acceptable for approval by the Principal Agent with innovative programming interventions to accelerate project objectives.)
-10 Acceptable (Provided a detailed and convincing construction programme and demonstrated implementability to meet project objectives.)
-7.5 Poor (Provided a construction programme but details are missing.)
-2.5 Unacceptable (Does not demonstrate basic programming techniques & capabilities to meet project objectives.)
-0 1.2 Methodology and Execution Strategy Tenderer demonstrates the ability to implement the Construction Programme and have a work implementation strategy assigned to the respective tasks for the optimisation of resources and activities.
+Points Criteria 1: Approach 25 1.1 Construction Programme Draft a Detailed Construction Programme (MS Projects or equivelant) relevant to the Scope of Work.
+The Programme must demonstrate the Tenderer's approach and allocation of resources to achieve the activities within timeframes and clearly indicate the critical path as well as integrate the Tenant installation requirements and free issue items. : Good (Submitted a construction programme acceptable for approval by the Principal Agent with innovative programming interventions to accelerate project objectives.)
+15 Acceptable (Provided a detailed and convincing construction programme and demonstrated implementability to meet project objectives.)
+10 Poor (Provided a construction programme but details are missing.)
+5 Unacceptable (Does not demonstrate basic programming techniques & capabilities to meet project objectives.)
+0 1.2 Methodology and Execution Strategy Tenderer demonstrates the ability to implement the Construction Programme and have a work implementation strategy assigned to the respective tasks for the optimisation of resources and activities incorporating the Tenant installation requirements.
 Good (Submitted a methodology and execution strategy that demonstrates clearly how the project objectives will be met along with a clear risk management plan.
 An innovative approach is to be presented that ensures successful implementation of critical activities.)
 10 Acceptable (Provided a detailed methodology and execution strategy with associated activities and resource optimization synchronized to meet the project objectives.
 A multi-disciplinary approach is to be documented with special emphasis on the management of all subcontractors and the accommodation of direct contractors.
 The methodology is to include a schedule of required construction plant and resources required for the successful implementation of the project.)
-7.5
+8